All times on this page are MDT (Calgary, Canada, UTC-6)

 PETS Hike

-8:30-15:30 Please see the hike page for full details.
+8:30-17:00 Room: Loop in front of TI Please see the hike page for full details.
 You must register at the welcome desk to participate; spaces are limited.
+Note: bus departure time is at 8:30 am sharp.
+We will arrive at Banff around 10am.
+We will board the return buses at 3:30pm, and the bus returns to TI for 5pm.